ecal-mid/EJS/README.md

 get('.class-name')
 ```

-Both of these objects have these properties:
+## EJSList and EJSElement properties:

 on: Attach event to the selected elements
 ### Example: